bentoml/BentoML/docs/source/guides/grpc.rst

 - First-class support for :ref:`custom gRPC Servicer <guides/grpc:Mounting Servicer>`, :ref:`custom interceptors <guides/grpc:Mounting gRPC Interceptors>`, handlers.
 - Seemlessly adding gRPC support to existing Bento.
-- Streaming support (currently on our roadmap).

-This guide will also walk your through some of the strengths and weaknesses of serving with gRPC, as well as recommendation on scenarios where gRPC might be a good fit.
+This guide will also walk you through tradeoffs of serving with gRPC, as well as recommendation on scenarios where gRPC might be a good fit.

 :bdg-info:`Requirements:` This guide assumes that you have basic knowledge of gRPC and protobuf.
 If you aren't